Ollie-C/nbchallenge/README.md

 2. Install dependencies: **npm i / npm install**
 3. Give it a whirl: **npx next start

+## Details

 ### Tools
 - Framework: Next.js for SSR, in-built API and image optimisation.
 Better accessibility and loads times.
 - Language: TypeScript for type safety and ability to match custom types with graphql schema
 - GraphQL server: graphql-yoga for ease of set-up
 - Styling: SASS for organised stylesheets with nesting.
-Framer-motion for subtle animations to complement a minimalist theme
+Framer-motion for natural animations to complement a minimalist theme

 ### Design Approach
 [Coming soon]